China’s trekking elephants wait for the youngster to catch up | ExBulletin

 China’s trekking elephants wait for the youngster to catch up

-A herd of elephants on a giant trip across China is taking a forced vacation – as they wait for a disobedient young man to be caught.
+A herd of elephants on a gigantic journey across China is taking a forced vacation they are waiting for a devout boy to catch.

 The 10-year-old retired from the family walk a few days ago and is now about 14 miles (nine miles) behind.